-Asian markets higher ahead of Trump-Kim meeting
+Global markets higher ahead of Trump-Kim meeting

-BEIJING (AP) — Asian markets were mostly higher Monday as Donald Trump prepared to meet North Korean leader Kim Jong Un following the American president’s outburst at Canada’s prime minister over trade.
+BEIJING (AP) — Global markets mostly rose Monday as Donald Trump prepared to meet North Korean leader Kim Jong Un following the American president’s outburst at Canada’s prime minister over trade.
+European markets were boosted by an Italian official’s declaration that the country has no intention of leaving the euro.

 NORTH KOREA TALKS: U.S. and North Korean officials were preparing for a meeting Tuesday between Trump and Kim aimed at settling the standoff over the North’s nuclear arsenal.
-Pyongyang has said it is willing to deal away its entire nuclear arsenal if the United States provides it with reliable security assurances and other benefits.
+North Korea has reportedly said it is willing to deal away its entire nuclear arsenal if the United States provides it with reliable security assurances and other benefits.
 But many say Kim’s government is unlikely to give up weapons that help guarantee its survival.

 TRADE TENSIONS: Trump took more swipes at Canadian Prime Minister Justin Trudeau, contending that “Fair Trade is now to be called Fool Trade if it is not Reciprocal.”
 Trump roiled the meeting of leaders of the Group of Seven major industrial economies by first agreeing to a group statement only to withdraw from it while complaining about Trudeau’s criticism of his tariff threats.
 After leaving Canada, Trump called Trudeau “dishonest” and “weak” on Twitter.
 German Chancellor Angela Merkel said she found Trump’s tweet disavowing the G-7 statement “a little depressing.”